netlify/headlesscms.org/site/content/projects/jekyll-admin.md

   - Blogs
   - Small Personal Sites
   - Landing Pages
-description: A Jekyll plugin that provides users with a traditional CMS-style graphical interface to author content and administer Jekyll sites.
-The project is divided into two parts.
-A Ruby-based HTTP API that handles Jekyll and filesystem operations, and a Javascript-based front end, built on that API.
+description: A Jekyll plugin that provides users with a traditional CMS-style graphical interface.
 ---
 ## Jekyll Admin
 A Jekyll plugin that provides users with a traditional CMS-style graphical interface to author content and administer Jekyll sites.
 The project is divided into two parts.
 A Ruby-based HTTP API that handles Jekyll and filesystem operations, and a Javascript-based front end, built on that API.